 The coat is semi-long with no undercoat.
-The coat is waterproof and soft, repelling dirt and water.
-The outer coat can be shed in order to grow a shorter coat in hot climates.
-Alternatively, hair can be grown between the paw pads to protect the feet in cold climates.
+It’s also waterproof and soft, repelling dirt and water.
+The outer coat can shed to grow a shorter coat in hot climates.
+Alternatively, hair growing between the paw pads protects the feet in colder climates.

-Coat color is usually white with patches of color on the head and tail.
-The patches can be any standard color but are usually auburn.
-All-white Turkish Vans with no color patches are referred to as “Van Kedi.”
+Turkish Vans’ coat color is usually white with patches of color on the head and tail.
+The patches may be any standard color but are usually auburn.

 Don’t Miss: 7 Cat Myths and Superstitions – Debunked!

 Turkish Vans are intelligent, curious, affectionate and active cats.
-They have been known to follow people from room to room and get along with other animals, dogs included.
-They usually don’t like to be held or cuddled for long periods of time; although they are affectionate, they prefer to do so on their own terms.
+They’re known to follow people from room to room, and they get along with other animals — dogs included.

-The coat does not mat and will repel dirt and water, so grooming is minimal with just a weekly brushing.
+LOW: The coat doesn’t mat and will repel dirt and water, so grooming is minimal — just a weekly brushing is all that’s needed.
 Since they enjoy water, Turkish Vans typically tolerate bathing very well.
-The nails should be trimmed as needed, and the ears and teeth should be cleaned regularly.

 Don’t Miss: 10 Ways to Prevent Furniture Scratching by Cats

-Turkish Van cats are healthy and do not have any specific health problems worth noting.
+LOW: Turkish Van cats are super healthy and don’t have any specific health problems worth noting.